 Each year, homes, businesses and communities generate tons of waste.
 Learn what you can do to conserve natural resources by committing to reduce and reuse, recycle, and properly dispose of waste:

-Reduce and reuse by buying used or reusable items over disposable; look for products with less packaging; maintain and repair products instead of buying new; and borrow, rent or share items that are used infrequently.
-Learn how you can reduce waste.
+Reduce and reuse by buying used or reusable items instead of disposable; look for products with less packaging; maintain and repair products instead of buying new; and borrow, rent, or share items that you use infrequently.